-Producers who meet these criteria can be APIQ \checkmark ® Certified using this manual, the APIQ \checkmark ® Pig Management Diary (Diary), and other records they require to suit their particular operation.
+Producers who meet these criteria can be $APIQ^{\sqrt{\$}}$ Certified using this manual, the $APIQ^{\sqrt{\$}}$ Pig Management Diary (Diary), and other records they require to suit their particular operation.

-The advantages of implementing APIQè in your piggery are:
+The advantages of implementing APIQ $\sqrt{6}$ in your piggery are:

 - You will be able to sell your pigs to domestic and export markets that require pigs sourced from farms with an approved QA program.
-You are also able to declare that you are APIQ√® Certified on the PigPass Declaration which you must complete when pigs leave your property and/or when selling pigs. - APIQè allows you to demonstrate to your customers that you follow acceptable standards for management, food safety, animal welfare, biosecurity, traceability, environment, and transport. - You can be: - APIQè Certified. - APIQè Free Range (FR) Certified. - APIQè Outdoor Bred, Raised Indoors on Straw (OB) Certified1. - And verified as: - Gestation Stall Free (GSF). - Compliant with Customer Specifications Coles (CSC), allowing you to supply to Coles Supermarkets Australia Pty Ltd. - You will be able to demonstrate that you are complying with State and Federal law on: - Food Safety chemical residues; - Animal Welfare adhering to the legal requirements of the Model Code of Practice for the Welfare of Animals - Pigs (3rd Edition, 2007);
+You are also able to declare that you are APIQè Certified on the PigPass Declaration which you must complete when pigs leave your property and/or when selling pigs. - APIQ√[®] allows you to demonstrate to your customers that you follow acceptable standards for management, food safety, animal welfare, biosecurity, traceability, environment, and transport. - You can be: - APIQ√® Certified. - APIQ√[®] Free Range (FR) Certified. - APIQ√[®] Outdoor Bred, Raised Indoors on Straw (OB) Certified1. - And verified as: - Gestation Stall Free (GSF). - Compliant with Customer Specifications Coles (CSC), allowing you to supply to Coles Supermarkets Australia Pty Ltd. - Voluntary Enhanced Biosecurity Standards for African Swine Fever (VEBS-ASF). - You will be able to demonstrate that you are complying with State and Federal law on: - Food Safety chemical residues; - Animal Welfare adhering to the legal requirements of the Model Code of Practice for the Welfare of Animals - Pigs (3rd Edition, 2007);